 In Australia, 99% of shoes you will find on High Street, and even in department stores, are made using cement construction.
 With this method, the leather upper is glued directly on to the outsole.
-It is a cheap, quick, and effective process that is used to mass-produce footwear.
-The major disadvantage with cement is that once the sole gets worn down it is difficult to resole.
-As with all mass-produced products, longevity does not feature strongly with cemented shoes.
+It is a cheap, quick, and an effective process used to produce footwear on a mass-scale.
+The major disadvantage of cemented shoes is that once the sole needs replacing it is difficult to resole and not cost-effective.
+As with all mass-produced products, longevity does not feature strongly with cemented footwear.

-Advances in shoe manufacturing, however, made shoes more accessible, affordable, and sadly, disposable.
+Advances in shoe manufacturing, however, made shoes more accessible, affordable, but sadly, more disposable.
 Glue replaced stitches.
 Rubber replaced cork.
 By the turn of the 21st century, Goodyear Welted footwear was all but forgotten.

 Thankfully, within the last decade Goodyear Welt Construction has experienced a renaissance of sorts.
 There are several possible reasons for this: The digitilisation of almost everything; rejection of fast fashion; sustainability through quality; a longing for the old crafts; simple economics, i.e. cost-per-wear.
 The why’s are up for debate.
 The logic behind them is universal.